May Diagnostic Lab Preview

 Since thrips feed in areas that are difficult to reach with sprays, multiple applications of insecticides are often necessary for adequate management.

-- Control recommendations for thrips on vegetables are found in the Organic Controls Table 2.1 and in Table 2.2 under the individual vegetables.
+- Control recommendations for thrips on vegetables are found in the Organic Controls Table 2.1 and in Table 2.2.8 Thrips.

 - Control recommendations for thrips on fruit are found in Section 3 in the individual spray schedules.

 - Control of thrips on houseplants is discussed on pages 4-66 — 4-69.

 White Peach Scale (Pseudaulacaspis pentagona) is a common pest of both fruit trees and ornamental plants in the genus Prunus, along with lilac, privet, walnut and persimmon.
 In this area, we also get White Prunicola Scale (Psuedaulacaspis prunicola) which looks so similar they used to be regarded as the same species.
 Sometimes, the plant has both.
 It is not necessary to distinguish between them at Plant Clinics, as the same controls are effective on both.